socdataR/wonderapi/tests/D176Test.md

 getData("D176", list(list("Group Results By", "D176.V11")))
 ```

-    ## No encoding supplied: defaulting to UTF-8.

     ## Message from query:
     ## To Group Results By 'Residence 2006 Urbanization' you must also select the 'Residence 2006 Urbanization' button where found below section #1.
+Location group by variables (B_1 through B_5) were found: D176.V11 Only national data are available for this dataset when using the WONDER web service.
+Please check that your query does not group results by region, division, state, county or urbanization, (B_1 through B_5), nor limit these location variables to any specific values.
+For more information please contact CDC WONDER customer support at cwus@cdc.gov or (888) 496-8347.

     ## Error in getData("D176", list(list("Group Results By", "D176.V11"))): Internal Server Error (HTTP 500).